ryandeist/hoot-back-end/lecture-notes/01-setup.md

 MONGODB_URI=mongodb+srv://<username>:<password>@sei-w0kys.azure.mongodb.net/hoot?retryWrites=true
 JWT_SECRET=supersecret
 ```
-> If you are unsure of where to obtain your MongoDB URI, please refer to the MongoDB Atlas Setup Lab.

 ## Run the application
 If you check the `package.json` of your starter code, you’ll see a script has been added to run the application using the dev dependency `nodemon`.